M-Media-Group/le-chat/docs/src/content/docs/routing.md

 :::

 ## Introduction
-Laravel Chat provides a powerful notification system that allows you to send notifications to chat participants when certain events occur, such as when a new message is sent or when a participant is added to a chatroom.
+Le Chat provides a powerful notification system that allows you to send notifications to chat participants when certain events occur, such as when a new message is sent or when a participant is added to a chatroom.

 These routes are automatically registered by the package.

 ## Available Routes
-Laravel Chat provides a set of API routes that you can use to interact with the chat system.
+Le Chat provides a set of API routes that you can use to interact with the chat system.

 ### GET /api/chatrooms
 Retrieves a list of all chatrooms that the authenticated user is a participant in or was a participant in previously.
 This route is useful for displaying a list of chatrooms in your application.
 It includes the latest_message visible to the user, the participants, and the unread messages count.